-RDF is now accepting applications for the Small Business Administration (SBA) Paycheck Protection Program (PPP) to incentivize small business owners to maintain their current employees on payroll, as well as provide support while navigating the impacts of the Coronavirus pandemic.
+RDF accepted applications for the Small Business Administration (SBA) Paycheck Protection Program (PPP) to incentivize small business owners to maintain their current employees on payroll, as well as provide support while navigating the impacts of the Coronavirus pandemic.

 - Raza Development Fund is a Community Development Financial Institution certified by the US Treasury.
 As a CDFI, we pledge to serve low-income communities including small businesses and minority- and women-owned businesses.

 - Our priority is focused on small businesses and non-profit organizations located in low-income communities and underserved areas fulfilling our mission of creating/preserving jobs in economically distressed communities.

 RDF, as the largest Latino Community Development Financial Institution (CDFI) with more than $400 million in total assets under management, has provided capital to Latino-serving organizations nationwide.
 RDF currently maintains an AA(-) credit rating from S&P Global Ratings.

 If your business or non-profit organization has been affected by the COVID-19 pandemic, the SBA PPP (Small Business Administration Paycheck Protection Program) loan could give you access to 2.5X your average monthly payroll in relief funds.